gitter-badger/glagol/README.md

 Glagol is a Node.js framework.
 It enables you to build programs that can be edited on the fly.
-It also lets you use preprocessors, such as [Wisp](https://github.com/Gozala/wisp), or [CoffeeScript](http://coffeescript.org/), or [Babel](https://babeljs.io/), directly, without needing complicated build systems to compile your files in advance.
+It also lets you use preprocessors, such as [Wisp](https://github.com/Gozala/wisp), or [CoffeeScript](http://coffeescript.org/), or [Babel](https://babeljs.io/), directly, reloading source files on demand, so you don't have to set up a complicated build system to compile them in advance.

 ## In a nutshell